optimal-codestyle/optimal-codestyle.github.io/choosing_style_en.md

 <img src="space1.png" style="width:720px;" />
 <!-- <img src="https://habrastorage.org/webt/1r/iy/il/1riyil0pm_dpnf0h9jkivaqvspi.png"  style="zoom:50%;"/> -->

 There is no space on the first line, and the function name visually sticks to the first argument in the argument list.
 In addition to the difficulty in reading, we can also notice that the visual structure does not quite correctly reflect the logical structure of the program: the function call expression includes the function name and the argument list, the argument list includes the first and second arguments.
-In the first line, the function name is more closely related to the first argument than the arguments to each other.
+In the first line, the function name is more strictly bound to the first argument than the arguments to each other.

 One more example: